C-EB/C-EB/README.md

 ### 🧾 About Me

-I’m not trying to change the world.
+Not trying to solve any problem by coding.
-I’m just learning things, building stuff, and sharing it here.
+Just learning things, building stuff, and sharing it here.

-GitHub is where I document what I’m doing — whether it’s web scraping, automating something, writing scripts, or testing out tech I find interesting.
+GitHub is where I document what I’m doing — whether it’s web scraping, automation, scripting, or exploring random tech.
-No fancy titles.
-No big talk.
-Just code, curiosity, and progress.
+No titles.
+No hype.
+Just curiosity, code, and growth in progress.

 ---

 ### 🧰 What You'll Find Here

-- Web scraping with `Selenium`, `BeautifulSoup`, `Requests`
+- Web scraping with `Selenium`, `BeautifulSoup`, and `Requests`
-- Scripts and tools I build to practice or solve personal needs
+- Python scripts and automation tools I build for myself
-- Projects that reflect real learning — trial, error, and growth
+- Projects that show what I’m learning and experimenting with
-- Clean code (or messy code I'm working on cleaning)
+- A mix of clean code and messy drafts (that I sometimes clean up)

 ---

 ### 🧭 What I’m Currently Exploring

-- Python scripting and automation
+- Python scripting
-- APIs and data pipelines
+- APIs and data handling
-- Web automation and dynamic scraping
+- Web automation
-- Anything that seems interesting enough to try
+- Whatever catches my interest next

 ---